 - CO1.
 Demonstrate the knowledge of sustainable manufacturing tools and techniques for sustainable product development - CO2.
-Applysustainability assessmenttools and techniques to infuse and manage the sustainability of a product. - CO3.
+Apply sustainability assessment tools and techniques to infuse and manage the sustainability of a product. - CO3.
 Analyze the environmental impact of a product through its life cycle encompassing extraction and processing of the raw materials, manufacturing, distribution, use, recycling, and final disposal. - CO4.
-Demonstrate the knowledge on green manufacturing techniques for renewal of production processes and the establishment of environmentally-friendly operations within the manufacturing field - CO5.
-Demonstrate the knowledge on sustainability assessment and green supply chain in infusing sustainability.
+Demonstrate the knowledge of green manufacturing techniques for renewal of production processes and the establishment of environmentally-friendly operations within the manufacturing field - CO5.
+Demonstrate the knowledge of sustainability assessment and green supply chain in infusing sustainability.